 The signing window for iOS 10.3.1 could close any moment now, with iOS 10.3.2 released and iOS 10.3.3 in beta already, so this is your last chance to save your blobs for iOS 10.3.1, to upgrade to it from a lower firmware, or to downgrade to it from iOS 10.3.2+.

 iOS 10.3.1 isn't currently jailbroken, and being on that firmware is in no way a guarantee of a jailbreak.
 However, you never know what'll happen, and there have been some stirrings, so act now!
 Take necessary precautions before signing ends.

-Have Pangu got something up their sleeve?
-Images showing an apparent iOS 10.3.1 jailbreak have surfaced on the web.
-While details are extremely thin on the ground at present, they appear to be genuine and are an encouraging sight for jailbreakers.
+Images have surfaced on Chinese blogging site Weibo which appear to show a working jailbreak for Apple's current firmware, iOS 10.3.1.
+Whilst details are extremely thin on the ground at present, they appear to be genuine and are an encouraging sight for jailbreakers everywhere.

 Apple on Monday issued a minor update to iOS 10.3, which released on March 27, 2017.
 The new iOS 10.3.1 software update comes with a build number of 14E304 and is recommended for all users.
 According to release notes accompanying the download, iOS 10.3.1 includes bug fixes and improves the security of your iPhone, iPad or iPod touch.
 The software update can be downloaded over-the-air via Settings → General → Software Update on your iOS device.